m4tice/py-prj-tmpl/README.md

 # Introduction
-This Git repo serves as a template for a newly started Python Project
+This Git repo serves as a template for a newly started Python Project.
+Outline:
+* Git commit message
+* Environment handling
+* Pytest
+* SQL Database handling
+* Web Development
+* Pylint

-**Git commit message**
+**1. Git commit message**
 Please start the commit message with the following tags:

 * Create new file